 - Do you have the tools you need to keep up with the evolving role of pharmacists in the healthcare continuum?

-Independent pharmacies may be hesitant to invest in a new pharmacy management solution or hardware but continuing to use a subpar system will only hurt your business in the year ahead.
-The end of the year is a great time to switch to a complete pharmacy management solution and set your business up for success in 2021 and take advantage of available tax breaks.
+Independent pharmacies may be hesitant to invest in a new pharmacy management solution or hardware, but using an inadequate system will only hurt your business in the year ahead.
+The end of the year is a great time to switch to a complete pharmacy management solution, set your business up for success in 2021, and take advantage of available tax breaks.

 Contact our sales team today to learn more about applying IRS Section 179 to your TDS software and hardware purchases.